 Dos and don’ts

 For most forms of exercise it is recommended that someone who knows that you have an ICD accompanies you.
-You should ensure that you have your ICD card with you AT ALL TIMES, in case you need to be taken to hospital for any reason.
+You should ensure that you have your ICD card with you AT ALL TIMES, in case you need to be taken to the hospital for any reason.

 You should not undertake any contact sports.
 Although the ICD itself is very tough, bruising or breaking the skin over the implant site may lead to infection.
 Swimming can be undertaken once the implant wound has healed fully.